 Has there been a change in your organization and the intranet admin duties have fallen on your lap?
 The best indicator of a successful intranet is the people that power it, and in most cases in small to mid-size organizations, there’s a single point person championing the cause.
 Because of this, it can be a difficult time when that person is gone for an extended leave, retirement or moving on to other opportunities.
 Below are 5 tips to ensure a smooth transition in your intranet admin takeover.

+Summary: From donating to charities to throwing a big staff event, here are 3 ways your intranet can help your organization make the “nice” list this holiday season while supporting your holiday initiatives.
 It’s a wonderful time of the year to look back, give back and celebrate as a company.
 There are many ways you can support these efforts using your intranet.
 Here’s a “nice” list of things to do, and how your intranet can support holiday initiatives.

+Summary: Research shows that employees are more satisfied at work when they feel appreciated.
+Use these 10 ideas to give thanks at work!
 In our fast-paced work lives these days, it’s too easy to move from task to task and not take the time to celebrate the small wins along the way.
 To succeed, we are incredibly reliant on those around us, so it’s vital we recognize and nurture our teammates to show we care, creating long-lasting relationships.
 Thanksgiving shouldn’t be a “once-a-year” thing only practiced at home, but rather a ritual we design into how we work and conduct our

+Summary: Fuel workplace happiness by showing gratitude in these 3 ways.
 This time of year brings Thanksgiving, a time to reflect on everything to be grateful for in family, work and life in general.
 It also comes a few weeks after attending the “Art of Leadership” conference in Vancouver, where I really enjoyed Neil Pasricha, a thought leader on happiness.
 Neil provides in-depth research on the sources of happiness and five key practices to increase it through meditation, journaling, exercise (in nature), kind deeds and gratitude.
-In this blog, I want to focus on the last one, highlighting three ways in the workplace, at times with the aid of your intranet, to create a grateful work environment.
+In this blog, I want to focus on the last one, highlighting three ways in

+Summary: Know when to help a coworker cope using the STOP approach, with support from your intranet.
 Being a CEO and parent of three kids under the age of five, I’ve learned a lot about human development and the psychology behind connection over the last few years.
 Recently, I came across the HALT method for approaching tantrums with children, designed to help you identify root causes and tips to approach things: Hungry, Angry, Lonely, Tired.
 It’s simple and intuitive that well-nourished, emotionally level, connected and rested kids will excel, and the same holds true for employees.

+Summary: 4 tips for making the most out of your daily huddles.
 Daily huddles at the office are nothing new to business.
 They’ve been around for a few decades or more, and have been practiced by teams in sports for much longer than that.
 Here at Intranet Connections, we’ve been running them for a year now, and over that time we’ve tried many different formats, topics and creative ideas so I thought I’d share what has worked for us.
 If done well, your team will walk away more informed, aligned, connected and upbeat because of the shared energy and enthusiasm that

+Summary: Key takeaways from the AceTech Conference, such as how to boost employee morale with the use of technology.
 Today as I was driving up to Whistler, BC, to take in the annual AceTech Conference, I heard some dialogue on the radio talking about forces of happiness: Relationships Good diet/sleep Exercise Physical connections These things seem to just make sense.
 However, it can feel like a constant battle to balance these out in the rapidly moving world we live in.